-For the three months ended August 31, 2024, income tax expense as a percentage of income before income tax was 22.0% compared to 17.9% for the same period last year.
-The year-over-year increase in the effective tax rate is primarily due to the Barbados tax legislation enacted during the first quarter of fiscal 2025, which resulted in an increase in our income tax expense due to the change to our estimated annual effective tax rate arising from the legislation, shifts in the mix of income in our various tax jurisdictions, and an increase in tax expense for discrete items.
-For the six months ended August 31, 2024, income tax expense as a percentage of income before income tax was 42.1% compared to 16.8% for the same period last year primarily due to the Barbados tax legislation described above, including a discrete tax charge of \$6.0 million during the first quarter of fiscal 2025 to revalue deferred tax liabilities.
+For the three months ended August 31, 2024 November 30, 2024, income tax expense as a percentage of income before income tax was 22.0% 21.4% compared to 17.9% 19.5% for the same period last year.
+The year-over-year increase in the effective tax rate is primarily due to the Barbados tax legislation enacted during the first quarter of fiscal 2025, which resulted in an increase in our income tax expense due to the change to our estimated annual effective tax rate arising from the legislation, and an increase in tax expense for discrete items, partially offset by the comparative impact of tax expense recognized during the third quarter of fiscal 2024 for the gain on the sale of the El Paso facility and shifts in the mix of income in our various tax jurisdictions, and an increase in tax expense for discrete items. jurisdictions.
+For the six nine months ended August 31, 2024 November 30, 2024, income tax expense as a percentage of income before income tax was 42.1% 29.5% compared to 16.8% 18.4% for the same period last year primarily due to the Barbados tax legislation described above, including a discrete tax charge of \$6.0 million during the first quarter of fiscal 2025 to revalue deferred tax liabilities, and an increase in tax expense for discrete items, partially offset by the comparative impact of tax expense recognized during the third quarter of fiscal 2024 for the gain on the sale of the El Paso facility and shifts in the mix of income in our various tax jurisdictions.